Firth Brown Steels: 18/8 Staybrite

-Stainless steel in the home

 Stainless steel was developed for a variety of industrial uses but it became clear that it could have uses around the home.
 It was first shown in this context at the "Daily Mail" Ideal Home Exhibition, staged at London's Olympia in 1934.
 A large area, sponsored by Firth Brown, was named "Staybrite City", (taking its name from the trade mark name of the company's stainless steel).
 Stands within the area included that of J & J Wiggin and the Old Hall tableware exhibited there proved to be a resounding success.
 Dr. W H Hatfield commissioned Harold Stabler, one of the country's leading industrial designers, to design a new range of high quality tea and coffee services for Old Hall.
 They were extremely elegant but subsequently proved to be expensive to manufacture.

+18/8 has since been standardised internationally as SAE 304.

+Rex 78

+A specialised high-temperature steel devised in 1939 was Rex 78 and its derivatives, Rex 78 being used on the turbine blading of Frank Whittle's early jet engines such as the Power Jets W.1.